carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 windows, Conda 4.4 allowed `conda activate envname`.
 Setting up your shell to use this new feature was tricky.
 Conda 4.6 added extensive initialization support so that more shells can use the new `conda activate` command.
 For more information, read the output from `conda init –-help`.

-> ## Prefer Miniconda to Anaconda
->
-> I suggest installing Miniconda which combines Conda with Python 3 (and a small number of core
-> systems packages) instead of the full Anaconda distribution.
-Installing only Miniconda will
-> encourage you to create separate environments for each project (and to install only those packages
-> that you actually need for each project!).
-Project specific environments enhance portability and
-> reproducibility of your research and workflows.
->
-> Besides, if you *really* want the full Anaconda distribution you can always create an new conda
-> environment and install it using the following command.
->
-> ~~~
-> $ conda create --name my-anaconda-env anaconda=5.3
-> ~~~
->
-> We will discuss the above command in great depth in the following episode.
-{: .callout}

 ~~~
 $ conda init